Chargeback accounting involves essential best practices and ways to gather and compile relevant data and documents related to dispute chargebacks.

 By and large, chargeback automation proves to deliver the best results in helping merchants save time and resources.
 Again, you equally have easy access to the relevant documentation for your chargeback accounting instead of struggling to gather all the reports needed for a complete ledger.

-How do you account for a chargeback in accounting?
+How to record chargeback in accounting?